prashantprem/flutter_assignment/README.md

 # Video Feed

-This is simple flutter app which has landing page with autoplay functionality of YouTube depending upon the visibility in viewport.
+This is a simple flutter app which has landing page with autoplay functionality similar to that of YouTube depending upon the visibility in viewport.

 ## Packages Used
 - video_player